GarCarey/snake-client/README.md

 ## Getting Started

 - Follow steps inside the [snek server repo](https://github.com/taniarascia/snek) to run the server side
-- Run the development snake client using the `node play.js` command.
+- Run the development snake client using the `node play.js` command and add your initials to the end of the command e.g. ```node play.js GLC```

 ## Instructions